 Accessing super before preservation age

-Currently, depending on when you were born, you can access your super when you reach 55 or 60 years old.
+Currently, depending on when you were born, you can generally access your super when you reach your preservation age (between 55 and 60) if you're retired.
 It’s not that easy to access superannuation before preservation age.
 Generally speaking, you can only access your super early if you satisfy severe financial hardship, certain compassionate grounds or become permanently incapacitated.

 Super vs debt

-If you have a debt to pay off, you might want to consider whether extra super contributions are better put towards chipping away at what you owe.
+If you have a debt to pay off, you might want to consider which is better - to chip away at what you owe or make extra super contributions.

 If you’re weighing up whether to make extra contributions to your super or pay off your mortgage, keep in mind that the returns from super funds tend to fluctuate more than mortgage interest rates.